Mott transition in a cavity-boson system: A quantitative comparison between theory and experiment: Introduction

-In this work, we perform such a quantitative comparison, in particular of the phase diagram, by employing the Multiconfigurational Time-Dependent Hartree Method for Indistinguishable Particles (MCTDH-X)~\cite{cederbaum08,axel16,alon08,fasshauer16,ultracold,lin20,axel20}.
-This method captures the many-body effects beyond the Gross-Pitaevskii mean-field limit, including but not limited to the coherence between the atoms.
+In this work, we perform quantitative numerical simulations of the SSF--SMI phase transition, in particular of the phase diagram, by employing the Multiconfigurational Time-Dependent Hartree Method for Indistinguishable Particles (MCTDH-X)~\cite{cederbaum08,axel16,alon08,fasshauer16,ultracold,lin20,axel20}, and validate the simulated results with the experimental one.
+MCTDH-X captures many-body effects beyond the Gross-Pitaevskii mean-field limit, including but not limited to the coherence between the atoms.
+In contrast, treating the current cavity-BEC system in the mean-field limit can capture the self-organization, but fails to describe the Mott insulation.
 In order to keep the computational complexity within a tractable range, we construct a simplification scheme for the simulations by exploiting the nature of the cavity-BEC system and the superfluid--Mott-insulator transition.
 This simplification scheme nevertheless retains the many-body essence of the system to a satisfactory degree, and quantitatively reproduces the phase boundary in agreement with the experiments in a wide parameter range.
 The comparison is summarized in the phase diagram in Fig.~\ref{fig:diagram}.

 This work is organized as follows.
 In Sec.~\ref{sec:experiment}, we introduce the system as well as the experimental setup, and we describe our experimental protocol for obtaining the experimental phase diagram.
-In Sec.~\ref{sec:methodology}, we first briefly introduce MCTDH-X, and then propose a simplification scheme, which is well adapted and specialized to the cavity-BEC system and MCTDH-X. This simplification scheme essentially approximates the full system by a two-dimensional four-well model.
-In Sec.~\ref{sec:results}, we compare the experimental and simulation results, and discuss the origin of the discrepancy between them.
+In Sec.~\ref{sec:methodology}, we first briefly introduce MCTDH-X, and then propose a simplification scheme, which is well adapted and specialized to the cavity-BEC system and MCTDH-X. In Sec.~\ref{sec:results}, we compare the experimental and simulation results, and discuss the origin of the discrepancy between them.
+Moreover, we compare our MCTDH-X scheme with existing approach based on Wannier functions and the Bose-Hubbard model.
 Finally, we draw conclusions in Sec.~\ref{sec:conclusions}.